 If you’re wearing a suit, a pocket square is a must regardless of what fabric the suit is.
 If you’re wearing a tie, coordinate your square with your tie.
-If you’re going tie-less, coordinate the square with the shirt or the color of your seersucker jacket.
+Otherwise, if you’re going tie-less, coordinate the square with the shirt or the color of your seersucker jacket.

 Curious to learn more about pocket squares?
 Take a look at our pocket square guide for all the information you could ever need!

-A boutonniere with a seersucker suit is a particularly dapper look, particularly for a summer wedding.
-Alternatively, you can always just pick up a flower from a street florist and trow it right on your lapel.
+A boutonnière with a seersucker suit is a particularly dapper look, particularly for a summer wedding.
+Alternatively, you can always just pick up a flower from a street florist and throw it right on your lapel.

 Be aware that you’ll want a functional lapel buttonhole and a keeper loop on the backside of the lapel to make this work easily.
 Our guide to boutonnieres has more information if you need it.